yigitsever/Evaluating-Dictionary-Alignment/README.md

 # Evaluating cross-lingual textual similarity on dictionary alignment

+The code and the dataset in this repository has been used in [Evaluating cross-lingual textual similarity on dictionary alignment problem](https://link.springer.com/article/10.1007/s10579-020-09498-1).

 This repository contains the scripts to prepare the resources as well as open source implementations of the methods.
 Word Mover's Distance and Sinkhorn implementations are extended from [Cross-lingual retrieval with Wasserstein distance](https://github.com/balikasg/WassersteinRetrieval) and supervised implementation is extended from https://github.com/fionn-mac/Manhattan-LSTM.

 ```bash